reedrich12/AEI-CoT/README.md

   Explore hybrid human-AI problem-solving paradiam

 ## 📥 Installation & Deployment
 Local deployment is (currently) required if you want to work with locally hosted LLMs.
+Due to degraded performance of official DeepSeek API - We recommend seeking alternative API providers, or use locally hosted distilled-R1 for experiment.

 **Prerequisites**: Python 3.11+ | Valid [Deepseek API Key](https://platform.deepseek.com/) or OpenAI SDK compatible API.